brudalevante/fatal101-BPI-R4_Openwrt_Plus_MTK/README.md

 # **BPI-R4 - Openwrt + Kernel 6.6.94 + MTK-Feeds**

-I finally found some time to finish reworking the 6.6.94.Build script to make it a bit more user friendly for those users that aren't as familiar with linux based systems.
+I finally found some time and finish off the new 6.6.94.Build script that I've been working on for sometime now.
+The purpose was to try simplify it for my test builds and for those that are less familiar with linux based systems that jsut want to build a working image for their BPI-R4..
+Most of the current snapshot inculding kernel 6.6.11 are not that stable and every time I try the lates commit I'm down grading back to 6.6.94.

-The new script handles everything from cloning the source code and applying custom patches to configuring the build and preparing user-specific files.
+Anyway, the new script handles everything from cloning the source code and applying custom patches to configuring the build and preparing user-specific files.

 ## **Features**